-The basic Montblanc Summit in stainless steel or black with a black leather strap costs $890, or $930 with the natural rubber or brown Italian leather strap.
+The Montblanc Summit is now available and the basic watch in stainless steel or black with a black leather strap costs $890, or $930 with the natural rubber or brown Italian leather strap.
 A limited edition alligator leather strap will also be made, and with it, the Summit will cost $980.
 Opt for the grade 5 titanium body, and the prices start at $980 and rise to $1,070 with the alligator leather strap.
 All the straps can be purchased separately, starting at $100 for the black leather version, up to $250 for the alligator leather strap.

 For the fabulously wealthy, Montblanc offers a personalization service, where you can design your own dial for the Summit, working directly with the designers.
 The price for this exclusive service?
 A mere 15,000 euros, or about $16,100.

-For the first two weeks of release, which is set for May, the Montblanc Summit will be exclusively available through online retailer Mr. Porter, after which it will reach Montblanc stores and partners in the U.S. and Europe.
+For the first two weeks of release, which started on May 12, the Montblanc Summit will be exclusively available through online retailer Mr. Porter, after which it will reach Montblanc stores and partners in the U.S. and Europe.